idle-PB/Dnscope.io/README.md

 # Dnscope.io Get your Scopes Up!
 ## DNScope Scopes up!
-A local dns fireWall cache
+A local DNS Firewall and Cache

 Accelerate your browsing experience while blocking ads trackers and bad domains.
 Scopes up filters around ~80% of DNS traffic.
 It's preloaded with around 3 million domains and provides cache  resolutions in microseconds rather than milliseconds.
 Blocking or unblocking a dommain is a simple case of select and check/uncheck or drag and drop.